SkeltonThatcher/aws-terraform-rancher-single-node-ha-gocd/README.md

 * Single-AZ or Multi-AZ RDS MySQL DB instance
 * SSL enabled elastic load balancer + listeners
 * Launch configuration + fixed Multi-AZ auto-scaling group of x1 instance for the Rancher server
+* Launch configuration + fixed Multi-AZ auto-scaling group of a specified EC2 instance amount for the Rancher GoCD server hosts
-* Launch configuration + fixed Multi-AZ auto-scaling group of a specified instance amount for the Rancher hosts
+* Launch configuration + fixed Multi-AZ auto-scaling group of a specified EC2 instance amount for the Rancher GoCD agent hosts
 * EC2 IAM policy role for the Rancher server & hosts, granting full access to EC2, S3, Route 53, SNS & Cloudwatch
-* RancherOS instance with active Docker running a password protected deployment of Rancher server
+* RancherOS EC2 instance with active Docker running a password protected deployment of Rancher server
-* RancherOS instances with active Docker running the Rancher host agent
+* RancherOS EC2 instances with active Docker as Rancher hosts to run GoCD server and GoCD agents
 * Route 53 DNS alias record for the ELB

-The estimated deployment time from start to finish is 20-30 minutes.
+The estimated deployment time is 30 minutes.

 ### Prerequisites